endojs/Jessie/README.md

 useful safety properties.
 A SES IDE can thereby flag which code is in TinySES and provide sound static analysis info for that code.

-Used outside of SES, TinySES can be implemented (compiled or interpreted) easily and with high confidence.
+**JS-E** is a dynamic subset of TinySES.
+JS-E has the same syntax as TinySES but omits much of JavaScripts semantics and standard library.
+Whereas TinySES is meant to be linked with SES code, JS-E is meant to be used in a standalone implementation.

 **JSON** is a static, absorbed subset of all the languages above.

-JSON is popular as a safe interchange format for data.
+JSON is a universal safe interchange format for data.
 Each language that accepts JSON has its own JSON parser and "compiler" for turning parsed data into data that this language can process.
-SES and TinySES are interchange formats for data and behavior, i.e., safe mobile code.
-TinySES is small enough to be easily implemented as a compiler or interpreter in a wide range of other languages.
+Likewise, JS-E is intended as a universal safe interchange formats for data and behavior, i.e., safe mobile code.
+JS-E is small enough to be easily implemented as a compiler or interpreter in a wide range of other languages.
+Of course, JavaScript and all its subsets are already universal safe interchange formats for data and behavior, but only for hosts with a full implementation of JavaScript.

 ## TinySES as a syntactic subset of SES